Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 When Is Hand Pain / Wrist Pain Considered Chronic?

-Hand pain and wrist pain are considered chronic when they are persistent, and when they does not alleviate after the use of home remedies and exercises.
+Hand pain and wrist pain are considered chronic when they are persistent, and when they do not alleviate after the use of home remedies and exercises.
 In the case of chronic hand pain and wrist pain, you will need to consult a medical professional to find the problem.

 What If I Have Hand Pain / Wrist Pain?